TPPIDev/TestPackPleaseIgnore/README.md

-"Test Pack Please Ignore" FTB ModPack
+"Test Pack Please Ignore"
 ===============
+**a Feed The Beast Modpack**

 A github for public updates to the pack.
 We have a google group at https://groups.google.com/forum/#!forum/reddit-ftb-modpack-creation.
 Thanks for reading!
 (The name is not official yet)

 Information
 ===============
-/r/FeedTheBeast is a FTB pack made by members of the FTB reddit.
+/r/FeedTheBeast is a FTB pack made by members of the FTB reddit, officialy given the OK by Slowpoke himself.

 Contributers
 ===============